backmesh/site/docs/intro.md

 # Introduction

-Backmesh is an open source Backend as a Service (BaaS) for AI apps.
-It lets you securely call LLM APIs directly from your mobile or web app using **any LLM SDK** without exposing private API keys.
-The only changes in your app are to replace:
+Securely call LLM APIs directly from your mobile or web app using **any LLM SDK** without exposing private API keys.
+Only 2 changes needed in your app:
-1. The LLM API URL with the Backmesh Gatekeeper URL.
+1. Replace the LLM API URL with the Backmesh Gatekeeper URL.
-2. The LLM private key with the authenticated user's JWT.
+2. Replace the LLM private key with the authenticated user's JWT.

 ```js title="openai.ts"
 import OpenAI from "openai";